-Full TitleIdentifying Family Members in Need of Support During Cancer Care and Bereavement
+Full TitleIdentifying Family Members in Need of Support While Caregiving and After Loss

 Support services are available for families of people with cancer who are receiving palliative care and family members who have lost loves ones to cancer.
 Providers of these services, such as psychosocial support specialists and other healthcare providers, would like to have a brief, easy tool to identify family members in need of support, so they can better tailor services for each person.
 The goal of this study is to develop a screening tool for family members in need of emotional support.

 During a single visit, participants will first be surveyed about their psychosocial history and their experience with their loved one’s disease.
 Then they will be interviewed about how they felt about the survey.
 Researchers will use the results of the survey and interviews to refine the screening tool.